Approximate Newton policy gradient algorithms: Proofs

 from which we have shown that $\Lambda$ is diagonal.

-\textbf{Step 3: Derive the quasi-Newton flow and the policy update scheme with the obtained decomposition.} Using this approximate second-order derivative as a preconditioner, $w_\pi$ is canceled out in the policy gradient algorithm, which yields the gradient flow:
+\textbf{Step 3: Derive the approximate Newton flow and the policy update scheme with the obtained decomposition.} Using this approximate second-order derivative as a preconditioner, $w_\pi$ is canceled out in the policy gradient algorithm, which yields the gradient flow:

 Adopting the parameterization $\pi_s^a = \exp(\theta_s^a)$, we have

 With a learning rate $\eta$, this becomes

 which corresponds to